cisagov/development-guide/dev_envs/mac-env-setup.md

 ### Optional Configurations ###

-Enhance your Colima setup with the following optionalcon figurations:
+Enhance your Colima setup with the following optional configurations:

 #### Docker Compose as a Docker Plugin ####